jhipster/jhipster-sample-app-quarkus/README.md

 # jhipsterSampleApplication

-This application was generated using JHipster 6.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.8.0](https://www.jhipster.tech/documentation-archive/v6.8.0).
+This application was generated using JHipster 6.8.0 and JHipster Quarkus 0.0.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.8.0](https://www.jhipster.tech/documentation-archive/v6.8.0).

 ## Development